SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    A subclass can implement a superclass designated initializer as a subclass convenience initializer as part of satisfying rule 2.

+..
+TODO: feedback from Beto is that this note is a little hard to parse.
+   Perhaps this point should be left until the later "in action" example, where this principle is demonstrated?

 .. _Initialization_SyntaxForDesignatedAndConvenienceInitializers:

 Syntax for Designated and Convenience Initializers